 BY JOSEPH H. CARTER SR.

-– Joseph H. Carter Sr. is author of President or Precedent: Carl Albert’s History Changing Choice [Amazon], Never Met A Man I Didn’t Like: The Life and Writings of Will Rogers [HarperCollins] and The Quotable Will Rogers [Gibbs Smith Publishers].
+– Joseph H. Carter Sr. is a regular contributor to The Oklahoma Observer.
+Reared in west Tulsa in the 1930-50s era, he is author of the Never Met A Man I Didn’t Like: The Life and Writings of Will Rogers [HarperCollins] and The Quotable Will Rogers [Gibbs Smith Publishers].